pallets-eco/flask-security/docs/api.rst

     (which is the sender), it is passed `user`, `method`, and `token` arguments.

     .. versionadded:: 3.3.0

+.. data:: us_security_token_sent

+    Sent when a unified sign in access code is sent.
+In addition to the app (which is the sender), it is passed `user`, `method`, and `token` arguments.

+    .. versionadded:: 3.4.0

+.. data:: us_profile_changed

+    Sent when user completes changing their unified sign in profile.
+In addition to the app (which is the sender), it is passed `user` and `method` arguments.

+    .. versionadded:: 3.4.0

 .. _Flask documentation on signals: https://flask.palletsprojects.com/en/1.1.x/signals/